joe-arbo/joe-arbo/Artificial Intelligence/p3/README.md

 # Project 3

-Project 3 focused on different types of AI reinforcement policies like value interation and Q-learning.
-Examples of each of the policies represented graphically are labled and included below.
+Project 3 focused on different types of AI reinforcement policies like value iteration and Q-learning.
+Examples of each of the policies represented graphically are labeled and included below.
 The squares represent possible moves on a game board and each policy weights choices differently.
 When these are applied to the PacMan avatar, its behavior changes according to what its current policy deems the best choice.

 #### Value Iteration
 <img src="./value.png" alt="Value Iteration" width="400"/>